Your landlord is responsible for most repairs in your home. This applies to private, council and housing association landlords.

 Landlord's responsibilities for repairs

-- the structure and exterior of the building, such as the walls, roof, external doors and windows
+- the structure and exterior of the building, including the walls, stairs and bannisters, roof, external doors and windows

 - sinks, baths, toilets and other sanitary fittings, including pipes and drains

 - gas appliances provided by the landlord

 Your landlord is also responsible for putting right any damage to internal decorations caused by disrepair or while repairs were carried out.

 Your landlord may be responsible for repairing or replacing faulty items or appliances in your home if they were provided to you at the start of your tenancy, for example a fridge or washing machine.
 Your landlord is not responsible for your own appliances or furniture.

 Your landlord is always responsible for gas safety.